stadid/webcontrol/README.md

 • Built-in L2TP/IPsec VPN client for remote access to the program's web interface.

-• The ability to change all available settings of the regulator and heat generator (experimental function for experienced users).
+• The ability to change all available settings of the controller and heat generator (experimental function for experienced users).

-• Export of the available regulator settings in TXT file.
+• Export of the available controller settings into TXT file.

 • Automatic change of the heat curve for selected heating circuit(s) depending on the outside temperature (experimental function for experienced users).

-• Automatic date and time syncronization of the regulator.
+• Automatic date and time syncronization of the controller.

 • Ability to control system behaviour using external contact (requires a special USB device).
-Currently only one function implemented for VRC700 regulator.
+Currently only one function implemented for VRC700 controller.

 • Supports both wired (Ethernet) and WiFi connection.